TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

     Do not forget to explicitly update the changed Domain Object using :php:`update()`.
 Extbase will not do this automatically for you, for doing so could lead to unexpected results.
-    For example if you have to manipulate the incoming Domain Object inside your Action Method.
+    For example, if you have to manipulate the incoming Domain Object inside your Action Method.

-At this point we have to ask ourselves how to prevent unauthorized changes of our Domain data.
+At this point, we have to ask ourselves how to prevent unauthorized changes in our Domain data.
 The organization and offer data are not to be changed by all visitors after all.
-So an *administrator* is allocated to each organization, authorized to change the data of that organization.
-The administrator can change the contact data of the organization, create and delete offers and contact persons as well as edit existing offers.
+An *administrator* is allocated to each organization, authorized to change the organization's data.
+The administrator can change the organization's contact data, create and delete offers, and contact persons as well as edit existing offers.
 Securing against unauthorized access can be done on different levels:

 * On the level of TYPO3, access to the page and/or plugin is prohibited.
-* Inside the Action, it is checked, if access is authorized.
-In our case it has to be checked if the administrator of the organization is logged in.
+* Inside the Action, it is checked if access is authorized.
+In our case, it has to be checked if the administrator of the organization is logged in.
-* In the template, links to Actions, to which the frontend user has no access are blinded out.
+* In the template, links to Actions, to which the frontend user has no access, are blinded.

 Of these three levels, only the first two offer reliable protection.
-We do not take a closer look on the first level in this book.
+We do not take a closer look at the first level in this book.
 You can find detailed information for setting up permissions in your TYPO3 system in the :ref:`Core API <t3coreapi:access>`.
 The second level, we are going to implement in all "critical" Actions.